 Christian Aid Sale: A sale of jigsaws, toys, games and paperback (mainly crime fiction) in aid of Christian Aid will take place at St Andrew's and St George's West Church, 13 George Street, Edinburgh on the Saturday, 15 May 10 am - 4 pm; Monday 17 May & Tuesday, 18 May 10am - 4pm

 (The Undercroft Cafe will be open during the sale if you feel the need for a cuppa)

-Meanwhile we will continue with online worship, here are the links for this morning’s Service and we pray that God will speak to as we digitally unite in worship.
+Meanwhile we will continue to connect digitally, here are the links for this morning’s Service and we pray you know God’s presence as we worship together.